 AI voice assistants can now hold natural, useful conversations with clients.
 These systems are designed to sound human, understand context, and complete specific tasks without transferring the call or asking the client to repeat themselves.

-• Capture enquiry details and log them in your CRM
+• Capture enquiry details and log them directly in your CRM

 • Ask qualifying questions and summarise the conversation